 Yes, if used correctly.
 Retinol is a very powerful ingredient and it does require some thought and attention before usage.
 Just like when using an AHA/BHA exfoliant, retinol use should be gradual and eased into.

-If applying retinol too quickly or too frequently, you may face the opposite effect of what you are trying to achieve and have to deal with issues like reddening, peeling, flakiness or dry skin.
+If applying retinol too quickly or too frequently, you may face the opposite effect of what you are trying to achieve.
+And have to deal with issues like reddening, peeling, flakiness or dry skin.
 The side effects should be minimal if you start slowly and work your way up.

 Whichever you choose to believe, most were in agreement that sunlight will decrease the efficacy of the retinoid product.
 For this reason, only use retinol at night, and always make sure to apply sunscreen of SPF30 or higher during the day.